ocrmypdf/OCRmyPDF/docs/installation.rst

 * ``choco install --pre tesseract``
 * ``choco install pngquant`` (optional)

 Either set of commands will install the required software.
-At the mmoment there is no single command to install Windows.
+At the moment there is no single command to install Windows.

 You may then use ``pip`` to install ocrmypdf.
 (This can performed by a user or